xkaeri/xkaeri/README.md

 🖤Aromantic<br/>
 🏳️‍⚧️Trans Girl<br/>
 📋Currently doing my school gradiuation<br/>
-You can find out more about me [On my website](https://kuninaru.com)
+You can find out more about me [on my website](https://kuninaru.com)

 ## 🌐 Socials: